The EDPS is the EU’s independent data protection authority.

 - We can conduct enquiries and inspections on our own initiative or on the basis of a complaint, when it is necessary to obtain more information on the processing of personal information;

-- We can order that requests to exercise certain rights in relation to personal information be complied with where such requests have been refused in breach of your rights;
+- We can order that requests to exercise certain rights in relation to personal information be complied with where they have not been dealt with properly, breaching your rights;

-- We can warn or admonish the European institution or body which is unlawfully or unfairly processing your personal information;
+- We can warn or reprimand the European institution or body which is unlawfully or unfairly processing your personal information;

-- We can impose a temporary or definitive ban on processing;
+- We can impose a temporary or definitive ban on processing or suspend data flows ;

 - We can refer a case to the Court of Justice of the European Union.